-If I had to do it again, I would have started earlier growing only collected seed, and not just for genetic reasons.
+If I had to do it again, I would have started earlier growing plants in pots for seed, and not just for genetic reasons.
+First, I should have spent more years purging the weed bank, literally stimulating germination with nitrate.
 Had I stuck with our B. carinatus for example, it would have forced going through the successional steps where the needle grasses displace the bromes.
 I don't know why, but I think it would have been better for the soil.

 This is of course premised upon knowing what I was doing at the time, which was just not the way things were.
 My goal now is to make that process easier.
-Perhaps I'll go back to designing the portable greenhouse equipment I was planning years ago.
+Perhaps I'll go back to designing the portable greenhouse equipment I was planning years ago once I'm done with writing books, video...